fhollenbach/RCrashcourse/CourseNotes.md

 you just want to rename the variables or reorder the observations in order to make the data a little easier to work with.

-Here, we’ll go through how to (over)view your data, how to over(view) your data, basic data transformation, and how to do basic exploratory data analysis.
+Here, we’ll go through how to (over)view your data, basic data transformation, and how to do basic exploratory data analysis.

 ### Viewing your data